as1x752/eticket_system/README.md

 # eticket_system
+Ver 0.1
 CodeIgniter HMVC Module Electronic Repair Ticket System
 ----------------------------------------------

 This module was made with CodeIgniter using the HMVC plugin.
 It's a basic crud that allows for adding new devices to inventory or updating existing items with new information.
 This module also includes a label print option that will generate a QRCode with embedded hyperlink back to the item page for use with mobile.
 The printer I am using for printing out labels is a Dymo LabelWriter 400 that I picked up on ebay for 10 dollars.

+A delete button still needs to be added to remove items, but that part is easy.
+The method already exists in the controller as it is part of the bugtracker project that I added here a while back.
+It's just a matter of added a delete button to point back to the method in the controller.

+I'm also considering tying this into a bigger project such as a CRM.
+It's nice to have big dreams, eh?

 SQL table structure: